markdias/shut_the_box_app/README.md

 ## Assistive & automated play

 - Global hints illuminate legal tiles.
-Players can toggle hints individually, while the best-move highlight recommends the strongest combination.
+Players can toggle hints individually (defaults to off), while the best-move highlight recommends the strongest combination.
 - Auto-play follows the best-move path, shows a dismissible banner, and cooperates with the auto-retry toggle for kiosk demos.
 - Pending-turn toasts, restart countdowns, and end-turn acknowledgements keep multi-player sessions coordinated.
 - Winner and instructions modals summarise the round and provide quick rule refreshers for new players.